 Provides international students with the concepts to be able to communicate with English speakers, function in college life and the community, and understand spoken English language.

 EAP 76: Oral Communications In Academic Settings

 Intended for non-native speakers to achieve oral skills (speaking and listening) in the academic environment.
-Credits 5 really Contor

 EAP 77: Oral Communications In Academic Settings II